carlganz/shinyBarcode/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Travis-CI Build Status](https://travis-ci.org/CannaData/CannaBarcode.svg?branch=master)](https://travis-ci.org/CannaData/CannaBarcode)

-CannaBarcode
+shinyBarcode
 ============

-The goal of CannaBarcode is to wrap the [JsBarcode](https://github.com/lindell/JsBarcode) library, written by Johan Lindell, for R. This enables rendering of barcodes in R Markdown and Shiny.
+The goal of `shinyBarcode` is to wrap the [JsBarcode](https://github.com/lindell/JsBarcode) library, written by Johan Lindell, for R. This enables rendering of barcodes in R Markdown and Shiny.
 This enables generating receipts in markdown, which can compiled to HTML with `rmarkdown`, and then printed using Google Cloud Print using [`googlePrintr`](https://github.com/CannaData/googlePrintr).

 Installation
 ------------